Aerobic Vaginitis: When Aerobic Bacteria Takes Over

 However, some women can have AV and be asymptomatic [6].

-A correct diagnosis of aerobic vaginitis is key
+A correct diagnosis is key

-Taking only symptoms into account can lead to the wrong diagnosis and to the wrong treatment.
+Taking only symptoms into account can lead to the wrong diagnosis and the wrong treatment.
 If you’re unsure, it’s always better to ask your provider for a thorough examination or some additional tests.

 AV is a highly inflammatory condition.
 A speculum examination will reveal a red and swollen vaginal canal that can also have small erosions and ulcerations [1], [2].

-Taking a sample of your vaginal discharge and looking it under the microscope can also provide good clues for a correct diagnosis.
+Taking a sample of your vaginal discharge and looking at it under the microscope can also provide good clues for a correct diagnosis.
 Among other things, low numbers of lactobacilli and the presence of inflammatory cells will help distinguish AV from other conditions [7].

 A pH vaginal test will show values higher than normal, between 5.0 and 8.0 [8].